RnoldR/multi_gpu/README.md

 # multi_gpu
-Testing the impact of multiple GPU's on my RNN models.
+Testing the impact of multiple GPU's on my Keras RNN models.
 File rnn_demo.py contains the most simplified model I could think of now.
 I added some small data file in order to test it.
 File rnn_demo_plot.py plots the effect of single and and multi GPU runs.
 The results of one succesful run (ok.csv) are included.
+I got quite some issues with running multi GPU models.
+They are described below

+## Issues with multi GPU
+###

-## Environment
+## My test system
 Hardware:
 - AMD 1950X
 - 96GB RAM